sdellis/soupcon.salon/events/get-baked-cannabis-baking-tutorial-1.md

 7/29 Cannabis Lube/Suppositories

 The cover charge for each course is $25 cash.
+[Reserve your seat in advance on the Baked by the River website](https://bakedbytheriver.com/get-baked).

 If you are unable to pay the cover charge but would still like to join, please let us know and we can reduce the fee on an as needed basis.